Skip to main content

 In most cases, no. Limited regen is:

-• Normal behavior designed to protect your battery
+• Normal behavior designed to protect your battery from lithium plating

-• Temporary and resolves as conditions change
+• Temporary and resolves as the battery warms up or charge level drops

 • Not damaging to any vehicle components